 Surgery is one of the many treatment options available for people with ulcerative colitis (UC).
-Not everyone with this condition will need surgery.
+However, not everyone with this condition will need surgery.

 You may be able to manage UC through medication and changes to your diet.
-Over time, the initial treatments your doctor prescribed may no longer work or they may become less effective.
+Over time, the initial treatments your doctor prescribed may no longer work, or they may become less effective.

-An ileostomy is an effective treatment for UC, but you’ll need a stoma as part of the procedure.
+You’ll need a stoma as part of the procedure.
 A stoma is a surgically created opening that allows waste from your intestines to exit your body.
 A stoma is typically made in the lower abdomen, just below the waist.

 What to expect

 Before an ileostomy, your surgeon must perform a proctocolectomy, or rectum and colon removal.
 They’ll perform the ileostomy in the hospital, and you’ll receive general anesthesia.

 Following the ileostomy, you’ll need to wear an ostomy bag, an external pouch that catches body waste.
 This may be uncomfortable for some people.

 Unless you get your ileostomy reversed, you’ll have to wear the ostomy bag for the rest of your life.

 Proctocolectomy is the most common type of UC surgery.

 A proctocolectomy is performed in the hospital as an inpatient operation.
 This means you’ll stay in the hospital during the procedure and for part of your recovery.
 You’ll need to receive general anesthesia.